Serkan-Atay/College/README.md

 # College
-Some tasks made as part of a college module.
+Some coding & programming tasks made as part of a college module.